Maldives heads to polls amid India-China rivalry, fears for democracy

 “If [Muiz’s] coalition comes to power, there is some risk that democracy itself could be in peril plus tensions between New Delhi and Male would undoubtedly climb,” said Zahir.

-Amid the geopolitical rivalry, there is concern that the patronage politics under Solih have gone unnoticed or largely been ignored by the international community, whose pressure has proven key in the Maldives’s embrace of democracy in the past.
+Amid the geopolitical rivalry, there is concern that the patronage politics and the skewing of the electoral field under Solih have gone unnoticed or largely been ignored by the international community, whose pressure has proven key in the Maldives’s embracing democratic reforms in the past.

 “We’ve seen a massive rise in international presence in the Maldives over the past few years.
 But the tragic part about all of this is that this presence isn’t really in the best interest of the people of the Maldives,” said Ahmed Shaheed, a former Maldives foreign minister and professor of international human rights law at the University of Essex in the UK.